ultraseedbox/USB-Docs/UltraSeedbox Policies and Security/UltraSeedbox Policies/Password Policy.md

 ### UCP App Passwords

-Your app passwords, which are the password used to login to your installed applications, are stored in plain text and are only available to the user and the UltraSeedbox support team; this is for the UltraSeedbox support team to access your installed applications whenever you ask for support.
-UltraSeedbox support staff would not access said installed applications unless the user sends a support ticket, or asks a staff member for it on the community Discord server via Direct Messages.
+Your app passwords, which are the password used to login to your installed applications, are stored in plain text and are only available to the user and the Ultraseedbox support team; this is for the Ultraseedbox support team to access your installed applications whenever you ask for support.
+Ultraseedbox support staff would not access said installed applications unless the user sends a support ticket, or asks a staff member for it on the community Discord server via Direct Messages.
 In such cases, we would encourage you to set a temporary password prior.

 ### Third-Party App Passwords

 Certain applications (for instance, Deluge or SickChill) are known to store authentication details and sensitive information in plaintext, including passwords and API keys.
-This behavior is beyond the control of UltraSeedbox, and it is at the user’s sole discretion to decide to trust these applications with this data.
+This behavior is beyond the control of Ultraseedbox, and it is at the user’s sole discretion to decide to trust these applications with this data.
 If you wish to see the application’s behavior in question change, please report this issue to the project maintainers directly.
-That said, UltraSeedbox slots are locked down so that only you can access your data on your slot and not anyone else’s.
+That said, Ultraseedbox slots are locked down so that only you can access your data on your slot and not anyone else’s.

 ## How can you help